Category Archives: Gelcoat

 3. Apply the Repair Material

-There are a variety of repair materials that can be used for boat fiberglass repair.
+There are a variety of repair materials that can be used for fiberglass boat repair.
 The type of material you use will depend on the size and severity of the damage.
 For small repairs, you can use a fiberglass repair kit; for larger repairs, you may need to use a sheet of fiberglass cloth and some resin.
 Follow the instructions that come with your chosen repair material to apply it to the damaged area.

 Repairing Small Cracks and Scratches